 • Foreign sales: German (Atlantik)

-Original title: La scienza in vetta (2015)
+Illustrated book, full color Subject: Popular science Pages: 200 Original title: La scienza in vetta (2015)